Table of Contents

 The WordPress theme that won’t screw up your SEO

 There are too many aspects in optimizing your website to the search engines, but some themes are initially better coded than others.
 It’s hard to choose a theme with a valid coding and some markup validation services can only create confusion for non-tech people.

-As for the content, if your SEO is handled via a SEO plugin like Yoast SEO (which is a great at what it should do), it will be okay, too.
+As for the content, if your SEO is handled via an SEO plugin like Yoast SEO (which is great at what it should do), it will be okay, too.

-It’s great if the theme allows to generate an individual URL for each photo, not just a gallery, so make sure it is so when you view the theme demo.
+It’s great if the theme allows generating an individual URL for each photo, not just a gallery, so make sure it is so when you view the theme demo.